 Baitcaster vs Spinner Reel

-Despite all of the marketing and models available, there are two main types of fishing reels: baitcaster and spinning.
+Despite all of the marketing and models available, there are two main types of fishing reels: baitcaster and spinning just as there are two main types of fishing rods.
 So, which one should you use and why?

 Why Should You Use a Spinning Reel?

 Sometimes, you really just want to get out there and fish, without all of the fuss with equipment.
 If this is your goal, a spinning reel might just be for you.
 So, what do they offer to anglers?
 Consider the following: